gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 #### 2.1.1.
 Announcement

 Each query begins with the QM announcement.
-The QM announces the query’s _identifier_, the teams eligible to _trigger_ an indication of their desire to respond to the query, the query’s _base subtype_, and the translation from which the query originates.
+The QM announces the query’s identifier, the teams eligible to trigger an indication of their desire to respond to the query, the query’s base subtype, and the translation from which the query originates.
 Then once the QM is satisfied the teams and the means of trigger indication are ready, the QM says, “Ready.
 Begin.”
 For example: “Query 2A for all 3 teams is a phrase from the NASB.
 Ready.
 Begin.”

 #### 2.1.2.
 Prompt Reading

-The QM then reads the query’s prompt.
+The QM then recites the query’s prompt.
 Quizzers may trigger an indication of their desire to respond at any point after the QM says, “Ready.
 Begin.”
-The QM immediately stops reading the query upon trigger indication.
+The QM stops reciting the query as abruptly as possible upon trigger indication.

-Should there be no trigger indication by the end of the QM reading the prompt, the QM pauses for **7 seconds**.
+Should there be no trigger indication by the end of the QM reciting the full prompt, the QM pauses for _7 seconds_.
 After this pause, the QM calls, “Time,” which will close trigger eligibility for the query.
 When trigger eligibility for the query is closed and the quiz is not complete, the QM proceeds with the next numerical query.

 #### 2.1.3.
 Call and Timer

-If a quizzer triggered prior to the QM calling the close of trigger eligibility, the QM simultaneously starts a silent **40-second** countdown timer and calls the name of the quizzer who was first to trigger an indication of their desire to respond.
+If a quizzer triggered prior to the QM calling the close of trigger eligibility, the QM simultaneously starts a silent _40-second_ countdown timer and calls _the name of the quizzer_ who was first to trigger an indication of their desire to respond.

 The called quizzer may decide to forfeit the query by sitting in their chair should they have previously stood or by voicing their decision.

 #### 2.1.4.
 Response and Ruling

-The QM may not communicate to quizzers during the _response_ period.
-For the purpose of judging the response and rendering a _ruling_, the QM considers everything the quizzer says that the QM can audibly understand.
+None may communicate with any quizzers during the response period.
+For the purpose of judging the response and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand.
 During the response phase, the quizzer is either: not yet correct, correct, or incorrect.
 The moment the QM judges the quizzer correct or incorrect, the QM pronounces such.

 ### 2.2.
 Query Identifiers and Quiz Flow